Ultra-Processed Foods Can Be Good For You?

 It’s all well and good to look at the nutritional label of the food-like product but until you deep dive into the ingredients you are not actually seeing the whole picture.
 Furthermore, how was the food grown?
 With regenerative principles and soils packed with microbes and nutrients or via sterilized lands where inputs of fertilisers and more chemicals are required to keep the crop safe from pests?
 You need to be asking yourself, if components of the food in question, i.e. processed meats, were lab made, is it really even food?

-Over the last decade I’ve found a third principle, this is only since I purchased my block of land in the Sunshine Coast Hinterland and realized the importance of soil ecology, carbon capture, water retention, organic matter, and the health of the animals and plants that live on the land I look after.
+Over the last decade I’ve found a third principle, this is only since I purchased my block of land in the Sunshine Coast Hinterland and realised the importance of soil ecology, carbon capture, water retention, organic matter, and the health of the animals and plants that live on the land I look after.
 This principle not only looks at the health of humans but the health of the planet.
-How can I consciously support or give my money to a company that uses food that has been grown on lands dripping in chemicals and sterilized soils?
+How can I consciously support or give my money to a company that uses food that has been grown on lands dripping in chemicals and sterilised soils?
 So, I guess this principle extends the principle of vitalism where I go past the health of the food, now I want to encompass the health of our planet.
 Therefore, any food with dubious additives is not on my list of foods to purchase.

 Not only are there ingredients that are listed on ultra-processed foods, but hidden behind those ingredients are more chemicals from farming processes and even more chemicals for preservation such as natureseal, irradiation of food and Apeel, I have written on these three topics in the past.
-I’ve linked these for your further reading.

 To see a study like this one that says that some ultra-processed foods are good for human health with regards to cancer, heart disease and type 2 diabetes but does not encompass other health issues we see today like asthma, allergies, autism, autoimmune diseases, arthritis, anxiety, depression, inflammation, seizures and so much more.
 I understand that the scope of studies cannot do this especially when it comes to the variety of humanity that exist on this planet, not only genetics, but the quality of the microbiome and other traits and tendencies of humanity and where they live on the planet.
 Other things to consider is sunshine, sleep, movement, connection, love, laughter, purpose and peace.